-The Syslog Server configuration settings can be edited as shown in Editing a Syslog Server on the next page.

-An NTP server can be added and its configuration settings edited as shown in Adding/Editing an NTP Server on page 81.
+The Syslog Server configuration settings can be edited as shown in Editing a Syslog Server below.
+An NTP server can be added and its configuration settings edited as shown in Adding/Editing an NTP Server on page 99.

 Editing a Syslog Server